CFHS code : BE63

 English Tyler (c.1837 – 17 July 1884)

 English was the son of English and Mary Tyler.
-His father was a baker, and he grew up on St Andrews Street.
-He married the widow Rebecca Bavey in 1863, and they lived and worked at 39 Regent Street.
-In 1871 English was a confectioner employing an apprentice, in 1881 he was employing 2 men and 2 boys.
+His father was a baker, and he grew up on St Andrew’s Street.
+He married widow, Rebecca Bavey, in 1863, and they lived and worked at 39 Regent Street.
+In 1871 English was a confectioner employing an apprentice and in 1881 he was employing two men and two boys.

 Alfred Tyler (1863 – 14 September 1889)